PierceRyan/pierceryan.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral researcher in Applied Mathematics at University College Cork.
 My research interests include nonlinear dynamics, data modelling, and the modelling of Internet systems.
-I currently work on a research project to design inventory management systems for emergency vehicles.
+I currently work on an industry-partnered research project to develop inventory management systems for emergency vehicles.